satheeshkumarvadivel/TaskTracker/README.md

 # TaskTracker
 A Simple Task Tracker application to track the daily tasks of a scrum team.

-To Run: ./gradle clean build -x test
+To Run: gradle clean build -x test